 - Generational conflict and University Reform: Oxford in the age of revolution.

 - Science, Technologies and Material Culture in the History of Education.
-Abingdon: Routledge.
+London: Routledge.

 - Anglo-German Scholarly Networks in the Long Nineteenth Century.
 BRILL.

 - Masculinity and the Other: Historical Perspectives.
 Newcastle-upon-Tyne: Cambridge Scholars Publishing.

 - Beyond the University: Higher Education Institutions Across Time and Space, 1-17.
 View this article in WRRO

 - Editorial: Science, Technologies and Material Culture in the History of Education.
 History of Education, 46(2), 143-146.
 View this article in WRRO

 - View this article in WRRO Motivation, Identity and Collaboration in the Scholarly Networks of the British Empire, 1830-1930.
 Jahrbuch für Universitätsgeschichte, 18, 125-142.

 - Editorial – educational networks, educational identities: connecting national and global perspectives.
 Journal of Global History, 11(3), 313-319.
 View this article in WRRO